jknowles/DataScienceLivestream/index.md

 You can see why I'm streaming [here](pages/whystream.html) and you can have some other questions answered over on the [FAQ](pages/faq.html).

+### What's the latest?

+Here I'll catch you up on my progress so when you tune in you can see what I've done and where I'm at for the day.

 #### 09/21/2016

 Today I plan on using some of the missing data flags in the dataset to apply